developing-bioinformatics/R4bio/exercises/Knitr-BBS-R.md

    scale_y_continuous(limits = c(min(routes$latitude), max(routes$latitude)))
    ```

-9. Use the `getData` function from the `raster` package to obtain the bioclim
-   data (`getData('worldclim', var = 'bio', res = 10)`) and `extract` the values
-   for each route.
-Convert resulting matrix into a data frame and `select` just
-   the mean annual temperature (bio1) and the mean annual precipitation (bio1).
-   Use `cbind` to combine these two predictor columns with the routes table.
-10. Determine the species richness at each route in 2015.
-To get unique routes
-   you will need to group by by the `statenum` and `route` columns.
-Join this
-   data with the predictor data you obtained in (7).Display the new table data.
-11. Make two graphs, one each showing the relationship between `bio1` and
-   `richness` and `bio12` and `richness`.
-Include the raw data points and a
-   smooth line through them. (*optional*) Try doing this with a function if you
-   want an extra challenge.
-12. Write a brief conclusions section providing your interpretation of the
+9. Write a brief figure legend about what the map figure shows.
-    results.
-13. Return to the data section of your document and add citations for both
+10. Return to the data section of your document and add citations for the
-    datasets.
+    dataset.
 You will need to create a `.bib` file to hold your bibtex
     citations.
 You can obtain bibtex for the citations by searching Google
-    Scholar for "Breeding Bird Survey" and "Worldclim", clicking on the `"`
+    Scholar for "Breeding Bird Survey", clicking on the `"`
     icon, and selecting `bibtex`.
 You should also add a `References` header at
     the bottom of your document since the references will appear at the end.